Michigan Bar Exam (UBE) details

-- A scaled score of 85 is required for admission to the bar.
+- A scaled score of 85 is required for admission to the Michigan bar.

-The essay score is scaled to the MBE.
+The MEE and MPT scores are scaled to the MBE.

 - MBE weighted 50%

-A total score of 135 is required to pass the Michigan Bar Exam.
+A total scaled score of 268 or higher is required to pass the Michigan Bar Exam.

 Acceptance of MBE Score